Phenix City AL AC Repair Services

 Outdoor Unit Testing

-Capacitors, contactors, fan motors, coil condition, and compressor behavior should be checked before parts are replaced.
+Capacitors, contactors, fan motors, coil condition, disconnects, and compressor behavior should be checked before parts are replaced.

-Dirty coils, weak blower performance, clogged filters, and duct restrictions can make the AC run without cooling the home well.
+Dirty coils, weak blower performance, clogged filters, and duct restrictions can keep rooms warm even when the system turns on.

-Low cooling, frozen coils, and long run times need proper testing so the repair does not ignore a leak or airflow problem.
+Low cooling, ice on the coil, and long run times need proper testing so the repair does not miss airflow trouble or a leak.

-Condensate clogs can shut down cooling, stain ceilings, create water near the air handler, or trigger float switches.
+Condensate clogs can shut down the system, stain ceilings, create puddles near the air handler, or trigger float switches.

 Repair Or Replace

-The Best AC Decision Depends On The Failure And System Age
+The Right Choice Depends On Failure Age And Reliability

-Some AC issues are simple part failures.
-Others are warning signs that an older system is becoming expensive to keep alive.
-C&G helps homeowners compare repair cost, comfort, efficiency, and reliability.
+Some AC repairs are straightforward.
+Others are warnings that an older system is close to becoming a repeat problem.
+C&G helps homeowners compare the current repair cost against comfort, humidity control, energy use, and equipment age.

 Repair May Make Sense When

-• The issue is isolated to a capacitor, contactor, thermostat, drain clog, or small electrical failure
+• The problem is isolated to a capacitor, contactor, thermostat, drain clog, or small electrical failure

-• The system has cooled well before this breakdown and is not showing repeated failures
+• The system cooled the home well before the breakdown and has not shown a pattern of repeat failures

-• Airflow, ductwork, and indoor coil condition are still good enough to support the repair
+• Airflow, ductwork, coil condition, and drain performance are still healthy enough to support the repair

 • The repair cost is reasonable compared with the age and efficiency of the equipment